iapnetwork/docs/whitepapers/technical-whitepaper.md

 #### DAG Consensus Protocols

 DAG technologies use different consensus protocols to blockchains.
 Transactions are linked together as nodes on the graph, instead of transactions within a block, where processing each transaction includes previous transaction confirmations.
 Constellation Labs<sup>[47](#47)</sup> uses as reputation based consensus solution, where increased reputation leads to a higher chance of being selected as a delegate for performing consensus on designated checkpoint blocks, and thus earning block rewards.
 IOTA<sup>[48](#48)</sup> currently uses a off-chain coordinator, that creates transactions with no value every two minutes, and any transaction that is referenced by these milestone transactions have complete consensus.
 A future on-chain consensus model<sup>[49](#49)</sup> is proposed that uses a tip<sup>[50](#50)</sup> selection algorithm based on a MCMC<sup>[51](#51)</sup> technique, giving a probabilistic confirmation confidence of the transaction which increases with time.
 Hedera Hashgraph uses a consensus protocol built on asynchronous Byzantine Fault Tolerance, gossip protocol history hashgraph consistency and a virtual voting algorithm executed on the hashgraph<sup>[52](#52)</sup>.
 This protocol allows any node to push its updates to other nodes available at the time, with receiving nodes safely assuming that the blocks pushed by the other party are agreed upon implicitly, i.e. the act of carrying the copy of new changes relieves the sending node from separately voting for any of the changes included.

+#### Proof of History

+Proof of History<sup>[96](#96)</sup> (PoW) is a non time-based way to mark the passage of time using computational sequences of hash outputs from reliable hash algorithms.
+It is highly applicable to audit related functions that are required to demonstrate verifiable sequences of operations, processes, configurations and events, but can and is being used to verify traditional transactions that require higher time sensitivity.
+Example applications include [Solana](https://solana.com) and [Audit.ly](https://audit.ly).
+Since reliable and secure hash functions produce output that is not predictable from the input, a mixture of inputs known only to the operator can provide efficiently verifiable markers as to the passage of time and the inclusion of important data.
+The sequence of all data within the environment need not be recomputed.
+The function runs in sequence using the previous output as the next input, while recording how many times it has run and marking important milestones with the output of that call.
+This output can be re-computed by third parties in parallel by checking segments of sequences.
+Only the segments of interest need to be recomputed, allowing for verifier efficiency.
+Proof of History supports horizontal scaling.

 ### Hashing Algorithms